No one is safe…

 At first glance, SWB may seem the primary result of higher levels of PWB.
 For instance, a person who has positive relations with others and experiences a high level of autonomy is likely to experience positive feelings like joy, excitement, and so on.

 Research, however, has shown that SWB can also influence PWB.
-Experiments have shown that induced positive mood leads to higher purpose in life (Hicks & King, 2009; King et al., 2006).
+Experiments have shown that induced positive mood leads to a higher purpose in life (Hicks & King, 2009; King et al., 2006).

 The Second Reason Differentiating Between PWB and SWB is Important